cybex-gmbh/laravel-protector/README.md

 Feature set:

-- Download and Import databases from a server.
+- Download and import databases from a server.
 - Export the local database to a file.
-- User authentication through Laravel Sanctum Tokens.
+- User authentication through Laravel Sanctum tokens.
 - Transport encryption using Sodium.

 ## Installation